Level/abstract-leveldown/README.md

 Each of these methods will receive exactly the number and order of arguments described.
 Optional arguments will receive sensible defaults.
 All callbacks are error-first and must be asynchronous.

-If an operation within your implementation is synchronous, be sure to invoke the callback on a next tick using `process.nextTick` or some other means of microtask scheduling.
+If an operation within your implementation is synchronous, be sure to invoke the callback on a next tick using `queueMicrotask`, `process.nextTick` or some other means of microtask scheduling.
 For convenience, the prototypes of `AbstractLevelDOWN`, `AbstractIterator` and `AbstractChainedBatch` include a `_nextTick` method that is compatible with node and browsers.

 ### `db = AbstractLevelDOWN([manifest])`